dmarkrollins/sequent/README.md

 <img src="/src/private/showing-completed-actions.jpg" width="400">

-Note the slider icon on the Completed button indicates when you're viewing completed items.
+>Note: the slider icon on the Completed button indicates when you're viewing completed items.

 #### Sending Action items Via Email

-Post-retro you can share action items with your team by tapping the share button from the Action Items List page.
+Post-retro you can share active and recently completed action items with your team by tapping the share button from the Action Items List page.

 <img src="/src/private/share-button.jpg" width="400">